gradescope/autograder_samples/docs/troubleshooting.md

 If you have any further questions, feel free to contact us at [help@gradescope.com](mailto:help@gradescope.com).
-Please mention Autograder in the subject line, it'll help us automatically categorize the type of support request.
+Please mention Autograder in the subject line, it'll help us categorize the type of support request.